eclipse/paho.mqtt-sn.embedded-c/MQTTSNGateway/GatewayTester/README.md

 ## step1.
 Define a sensor network

 **UDP** or **Bluetooth** is available as a sensor network.
-Uncomment a line \#define UDP or BLE in LMqttsnClientApp.h file.
+Uncomment a line \#define UDP or RFCOMM in LMqttsnClientApp.h file.
 ```

 /*======================================